monero-project/monero/README.md

         # or in background
         docker run -it -d -v /monero/chain:/root/.bitmonero -v /monero/wallet:/wallet -p 18080:18080 monero

-* need 3 Gb space
+* The build needs 3 GB space.
 * Wait one  hour or more